Liyanziqia/project_peak_demand/README.md

 # How I worked

-Step 1, Identify: I built a timeline of the East Fishkill proposal from local news coverage, to establish which four Town Board meetings  actually discussed it, before scraping anything.
+Step 1, Identify: I built a timeline of the East Fishkill proposal based on local news coverage, to establish which Town Board meetings  actually discussed it, before scraping anything.

 Step 2, Fetch: I pulled transcripts for those four meetings via YouTube's transcript API (no video downloads required), and Central Hudson's residential rate history directly from the utility's own published PDF.